mesosphere/dcos-docs-site/pages/services/marathon-lb/mlb-configuration/index.md

 - Provide the certificate path using the `--ssl-certs` command line option and have the `HAProxy` configuration file use that path.
 - Provide the full SSL certificate text in the `HAPROXY_SSL_CERT` environment variable.
 The environment variable contents are then written to the  `/etc/ssl/cert.pem` file and used if you don’t specify any additional certificate paths.

-If you don’t specify the SSL certificate when you run `marathon-lb` on the command line, by using the Docker run script, or from the Docker image, `HAProxy` automatically creates a self-signed certificate in the default `/etc/ssl/cert.pem` location and the configuration file then uses the self-signed certificate.
+If you don’t specify the SSL certificate when you run Marathon-LB (`marathon_lb.py`) on the command line, by using the Docker run script, or from the Docker image, `HAProxy` automatically creates a self-signed certificate in the default `/etc/ssl/cert.pem` location and the configuration file then uses the self-signed certificate.

 ## Specifying multiple SSL certificates
 You can specify multiple SSL certificates per frontend.
 You can include the additional SSL certificates by passing a list of paths with the `--ssl-certs` command line option.
 You can also add multiple SSL certificates by specifying the `HAPROXY_SSL_CERT` environment variable in your application definition.